-Years 9 to 11 are the Upper Years, overseen by Tristram Jones-Parry and Daniela Mingham.
+Years 9 to 11 are the Upper Years, overseen by Daniela Mingham.
 These are the years in which children will make the decisions which will shape their future.
-Tristram and the rest of Upper Years team prepare them well for entering the real world.
+Daniella and the rest of Upper Years team prepare them well for entering the real world.

 Year 11 sees pupils complete their batch of GCSEs.
 Key subjects include: English Language, English Literature, Mathematics, Biology, Chemistry, Physics, History, Geography, French, Spanish, Latin, Computer Science, Art, Photography and Psychology.